jscriptcoder/CycleGANs/README.md

 #### Residual Functions

-Usually, when we create a deep learning model, the model (several layers with activations applied) is responsible for learning a mapping `M` from an input `x` to an output `y`
+Usually, when we create a deep learning model, the model (several layers with activations applied) is responsible for learning a mapping `M` from an input `x` to an output `y`:

 `M(x) = y`

-Instead of learning a direct mapping from `x` to `y`, we can instead define a residual function
+Instead of learning a direct mapping from `x` to `y`, we can instead define a residual function:

 `F(x) = M(x) - x`